10 Best Free AI Newsletters in 2026 (No Paywall Required)

 5. There's An AI For That (TAAFT)

-There's An AI For That started as an AI tool directory and expanded into a daily newsletter that has grown to over 1.7 million subscribers — without spending a single dollar on paid advertising.
-Its focus is pure tool discovery: every issue surfaces new AI tools entering the market so you can find solutions before your competitors do.
+There's An AI For That grew to over 1.7 million subscribers without spending a single dollar on paid advertising.
+It started as an AI tool directory and expanded into a daily newsletter focused on pure tool discovery: every issue surfaces new AI tools entering the market so you can find solutions before your competitors do.

 If you want to know what's new in the AI tool landscape each day, TAAFT is unmatched.
 It's especially useful for:

 Subscribed to multiple AI newsletters?
-Get them all summarized into one daily digest with Readless — save hours while staying informed.
+Get them all summarized into one daily digest with Readless, save hours while staying informed.
+With custom delivery schedules, catch-all filtering, and no reliance on a dedicated reader app, it slots into the email workflow you already use.

 Start Free Trial →